Aziz-Ru/CSE-Degree/Node/Prisma-Learn/Readme.md

 - percent-encoding
   Replace special characters with percent-encodings Make sure that in your DATABASE_URL in the .env file, the special characters in your username and password are replaced with percent-encodings For example, in your database URL, if your username or password contains @ character, it should be replaced with its equivalent percent-encoding, that is %40.
 For # it is %23 and so on.

+# Prisma Accelerate
+Make your database queries faster by scaling your database connections and caching database results at the edge with Prisma Accelerate.

+# Prisma Pulse
+Prisma Pulse lets you subscribe to any changes in your database easily and in a type-safe way using Prisma Client, enabling you to trigger events and actions in real-time.